Young Fishermen's Initiative

 The program will provide funding and support for state, tribal, local, or regionally based networks or partnerships to:

 A national program that provides increased opportunities for the next generation of commercial fishermen could be a groundbreaking step in protecting the stability of coastal fishing communities and America’s seafood supply chain.
-The bill will soon be introduced by Representative Young and companion bills are to be introduced in the Senate.
+The bill will soon be introduced and companion bills are to be introduced in the Senate.